-But we cannot make the same savings over and over and the government is reducing its financial support even further, even though demand for many of our services is increasing.
+But we cannot make the same savings over and over and the Government is reducing its financial support even further, even though demand for many of our services is increasing.

-The scale of this task should not be underestimated, and we will not be able to afford all the services that people are used to, so we will have to continue to make tough decisions about what to reduce in frequency or quality, what to charge for and what to stop altogether, outsource and other such unpalatable options.
-That is not hype, scaremongering or exaggeration, it is the reality.
+The scale of this task should not be underestimated, and we will not be able to afford all the services that people are used to.
+Therefore we will have to continue to make tough decisions about what to reduce in frequency or quality, what to charge for, or what to stop altogether, as well as other unpalatable options.
+This is not hype, scaremongering or exaggeration, it is the reality.

-We have made some clear recommendations around Council Tax, in that we could we choose to pass on the government's cut in Council Tax benefits to those in receipt of them, but with other direct government cuts hitting many people living in Copeland we did not want to make things even more difficult.
+We could choose to pass on the Government's cut in funding for Council Tax Benefit to those who receive it but, with other direct Government cuts hitting many people, we did not want to make things even more difficult.
 Therefore, we are recommending that any additional Council Tax charges are not passed onto to those who can least afford them.

-It is important that we hear your views so thank you for taking the time to read our budget consultation document.
-This outlines our proposals for saving £120,000 from our budget in 2014/15.
+This document also outlines our other proposals for saving £100,000 from our budget in 2014/15, through changes to services and an additional £80,000 of income from increasing Council Tax by 1.95%.
 This is on top of the £2.6m we identified last year and are currently delivering.